darkrenaissance/darkfi/doc/src/misc/network-troubleshooting.md

 ### Node information script

-If you're looking for information about your node, including inbound, outbound, and seed connections, execute this command in `~/darkfi/script`
+If you're looking for information about your node, including inbound, outbound, and seed connections, execute this command in ``${DARKFI_REPO}/script``:

 ```
-$ python3 node_get-info.py
+$ python node_get-info.py
 ```

 ### Hostlist issues

 If you receive DAG sync issues, verify:

-1. a hostlist is set in the config file of the respective app.
+1. A hostlist is set in the config file of the respective app.
 2. There are hosts in the hostlists (you should get hostlists from the default seed on the first run).
 You can find the hostlist files within the respective apps' repo.
-For example darkirc's default hostlist location is `~/.local/darkfi/darkirc/hostlist.tsv`
+For example `darkirc`'s default hostlist location is `~/.local/darkfi/darkirc/hostlist.tsv`.

 ### Error reporting

-If you're receiving errors and need to report them, report using darkirc first.
+If you're receiving errors and need to report them, report using `darkirc` first.
 If you cannot connect, you can report these errors on the community telegram (t.me/darkfichat).
 - Don't send screenshots.
 - Use [pastebin](https://pastebin.com/) (or [termbin](https://termbin.com/)
-or pastenym) for multi-line errors, or just copy-paste for a single line error.
+or another paste service) for multi-line errors, or just copy-paste for a single line error.